 - If pages are laid out sequentially on a track, the disk can pull them off in one rotation.
 D may be .1 ms. or less. - If pages are randomly situated on the disk, the seek time dominates pages smaller than IMB in size.
-D is about 3-5 ms. - ▶ A Common page size is 8KB. - Our Oracle DB: 8KB pages - Our mysql DB: I6KB pages - ▶ For this chapter, we paste over the difference and pretend D is constant, say I ms. for easy calculation.
+D is about 3-5 ms. - A Common page size is 8KB. - For this chapter, we paste over the difference and pretend D is constant, say 1 ms. for easy calculation.